Holidays abroard may still be off the cards this summer but we can still reap all of the benefits of a luxury holiday here in the UK.

 Kimpton Fitzroy London

-Full of 19th Century charm, Kimpton Fitzroy London is housed in the landmark building alongside the eastern side of Russell Square.
+Full of 19th Century charm and located in a true landmark, Kimpton Fitzroy London, on the eastern side of Russell Square.
 Its glamourous exterior is matched inside with true Kimpton charm.
-Velvets and luxury furnishings give this hotel a modern twist while retaining its historic and landmark beauty.
+Velvets and luxury furnishings give the place a modern twist, but history is usually around the corner.

 London Hilton on Park Lane

-There’s always time for a pina colada but there’s only one place in the city that can guarantee the best one: Trader Vic’s.
-Known for being the city’s first ever Polynesian-themed resto, the spot is bursting with a real holiday feel, namely why we can’t stop slurping up their infamous coconut number.
+There’s always time for a pina colada but there’s only one place in the city that can guarantee the best: Trader Vic’s.
+Known for being the city’s first ever Polynesian-themed restaurant, the spot is bursting with a real holiday feel, namely why we can’t stop slurping up their infamous coconut number.

 Something of a hidden gem, the Haymarket Hotel is nestled a stone’s throw from Trafalgar Square and the bustling, delightful carnage that is Piccadilly Circus; but you’d never know.